Adaptive image caching based on network speed with Workbox.js

-Special thanks to Jeff Posnick for his support creating the sample application as well as reviewing this article.
+Special thanks to Jeff Posnick for his support creating the sample application and reviewing this article.

-In a previous article we have already discussed how to Adaptively load images based on network speed.
-If you'd like to get familiar with this concept, please make sure you read that entire post thoroughly.
+In a previous article we covered how to adaptively load images based on network speed.
+If you’d like the background on that concept, read that post first.

-If you'd like to see the application please visit https://workbox-cnofarfszr.now.sh/ (best viewed with Google Chrome).
-The application has all the required functionality - open up Chrome DevTools to see some output from Workbox.
-You can also bring the application offline to test it's offline functionality.
+To see the application, visit https://workbox-cnofarfszr.now.sh/ (best viewed with Google Chrome).
+Open Chrome DevTools to see Workbox output.
+You can also take the application offline to test its offline behaviour.

 const express = require('express');